 Understanding the difference between vector and raster graphics is one the basic fundamentals of graphic design.
 A vector image is based on mathematical formulas instead of raw pixel data as is the case with a raster image.

-A raster image has a fixed resolution and if you scale it beyond its native resolution then you would get a pixelated image.
-A vector image on the other hand can be scaled to any resolution without any loss in quality or pixelation.
+A raster image on the other hand has a fixed resolution and you will get a pixelated image if you scale it beyond its native resolution.
+A vector image doesn’t suffer from this limitation and can be scaled to any resolution without any loss in quality or pixelation.

+How do vector images maintain their quality on scaling?
 Let’s explain the difference using a small example without using any technical jargon.
-Let’s say you have a right angled triangle drawn on a sheet of paper and you want to make a copy of that triangle.
+Let’s say you have a right-angled triangle drawn on a sheet of paper and you want to make a copy of that triangle.
 One way of doing it would be to take a photocopy of the entire sheet.